tuw-robotics/mr2022/README.md

 ### 4.0.1 Your planner is using your self-localization (20 Points)

+* By: Erik Lundell
 TODO

 ### 4.0.2 Your planner can be operated with Rviz (20 Points)

+* By: Erik Lundell
 TODO

 ## 4.1 New Node (50 Points)

+* By: Erik Lundell
 TODO

 ## 4.2 Simple, no Obstacle

 ### 4.2.1 Your vehicle can drive to a goal location and stops there.
 (25 Points)

+* By: Erik Lundell
 TODO

 ### 4.2.2 Your vehicle can drive to a goal location, stops there and turns into the correct pose.
 (25 Points)

+* By: Erik Lundell
 TODO

 ## 4.3 Avoid obstacle